Spectral upper bound on the quantum k-independence number of a graph: Introduction and Motivation

 \section{Introduction and Motivation}

 Elphick and Wocjan \cite{elphick19} proved that many spectral lower bounds for the chromatic number, $\chi(G)$, are also lower bounds for the quantum chromatic number, $\chi_q(G)$.
 This was achieved using the linear algebra tools of pinching and twirling and a combinatorial definition of $\chi_q(G)$ due to Man\u{c}inska and Roberson \cite{mancinska16}.

-In a different paper Man\u{c}inska and Roberson \cite{mancinska162} defined a quantum independence number $\alpha_q(G)$, using quantum homomorphisms, where $\alpha_q(G) \ge \alpha(G).$ Analogously to $\chi_q(G)$, $\alpha_q(G)$ is the maximum integer $t$ for which two players sharing an entangled quantum state can convince an interrogator that the graph $G$ has an independent set of size $t$.
+In a different paper Man\u{c}inska and Roberson \cite{mancinska162} defined a the quantum independence number $\alpha_q(G)$, using quantum homomorphisms, where $\alpha_q(G) \ge \alpha(G).$ Analogously to $\chi_q(G)$, the \emph{quantum independence number} $\alpha_q(G)$ is the maximum integer $t$ for which two players sharing an entangled quantum state can convince an interrogator that the graph $G$ has an independent set of size $t$.
 There exist graphs $G$ for which there is an exponential separation between the independence number $\alpha(G)$ and $\alpha_q(G)$ \cite{mancinska162}.

-The $k$-independence number of a graph, $\alpha_k(G)$, is the maximum size of a set of vertices at pairwise distance greater than $k$.
-Upper bounds on this graph parameter appeared in \cite{fh1997,f1999,abiad16,AGF2019,OShiTaoqiu2019}.
+The subject of quantum graph parameters has been extensively studied in the past decade, due to its connections to a number of subjects, including quantum information theory, operator theory, combinatorics and optimisation.
+The motivation for studying quantum graph parameters is described, for example, by Cameron \emph{et al.} \cite{cameron07} and in \cite{mancinska162} and \cite{elphick19}.
+We add upon this subject by defining an extension of the usual quantum independence number of a graph, called the quantum $k$-independence number, which is also motivated by its classical counterpart, the $k$-independence number of a graph.
+The $k$-\emph{independence number of a graph}, $\alpha_k(G)$, is the maximum size of a set of vertices at pairwise distance greater than $k$.
+Upper bounds on this graph parameter appeared in \cite{fh1997,f1999,abiad16,AGF2019,OShiTaoqiu2019, ACFNS2020}.
 Note that $\alpha_1(G) = \alpha(G)$.
-In this paper we prove a spectral upper bound for the quantum $k$-independence number, $\alpha_{kq}$, which is the maximum integer $t$ for which two players sharing an entangled quantum state can convince an interrogator that the graph $G$ has a $k$-independent set of size $t$.

-The motivation for studying quantum graph parameters is described, for example, by Cameron \emph{et al.} \cite{cameron07} and in \cite{mancinska162} and \cite{elphick19}.
-In overview, the quantum $k$-independence number can be regarded as a generalisation of the (classical) $k$-independence number.
+The quantum $k$-independence number can be regarded as a generalisation of the (classical) $k$-independence number.
 As set out in Definition~\ref{def:quantumkindependencenumber}, $\alpha_{kq}(G)$ is defined using $d$-dimensional orthogonal projectors, and $\alpha_k(G)$ corresponds to $d = 1$.
 It is also worth mentioning that in quantum information theory, $(\alpha_{kq}(G) - \alpha_k(G))$ is a measure of the benefit of quantum entanglement.